scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

 Discussions
 -----------

+``libyt`` is free and open source, which does not depend on any non-free or non-open source software.
+Converting the post-processing script to inline script is a two-line change, which lowers the barrier.

 Using ``libyt`` does not add a time penalty to the analysis, because using Python for in situ analysis and post-processing are exactly the same, except that the former one reads data from memory and the later one reads data from disks.
-And converting the post-processing script to inline script is a two-line change.
+Fig :ref:`performance` shows the strong scaling of ``libyt``.
+The test compares the performance between in situ analysis with ``libyt`` and post-processing for computing 2D profiles on a ``GAMER`` dataset.
+The dataset contains seven adaptive mesh refinement levels with a total of :math:`9.9 \times 10^8` cells.
+``libyt`` outperforms post-processing by :math:`\sim 10 \textrm{ -- } 30\%` since the former
+avoids loading data from disk to memory.
+``libyt`` and post-processing have similar deviation from the ideal scaling since ``libyt`` directly borrows the algorithm in ``yt``.
+Some improvements have been made in ``yt``, while some are still undergoing to eliminate the scaling bottleneck.
+``libyt`` provides a promising solution that binds simulation to Python with minimal memory overhead and no additional time penalty.
+It makes analyzing large scale simulation feasible.
+Though currently, only simulations that use AMR grid data structure are supported, we will extend to more data structure (e.g., octree, particle, unstructured mesh, etc) and hope to engage more simulations and data structures in the future.

 .. figure:: Time-Proc-Ideal.pdf
    :figclass: htb

    Strong scaling of ``libyt``.
-The test compares the performance between in situ analysis with ``libyt`` and post-processing for computing 2D profiles on a ``GAMER`` dataset.
-   The dataset contains seven adaptive mesh refinement levels with a total of :math:`9.9 \times 10^8` cells. ``libyt`` outperforms post-processing by :math:`\sim 10 \textrm{ -- } 30\%` since the former avoids loading data from disk to memory.
+   ``libyt`` outperforms post-processing by :math:`\sim 10 \textrm{ -- } 30\%` since the former
+   avoids loading data from disk to memory.
 The dotted line is the ideal scaling.
    ``libyt`` and post-processing show a similar deviation from the ideal scaling because it directly borrows the algorithm in ``yt``.
 Improvements have been made and will be made in ``yt`` to eliminate the scaling bottleneck.
    :label:`performance`

+``libyt`` focuses on using ``yt`` as its core analytic method, even though it can call other Python modules, and has the ability to enable back-communication of simulation information.
+The advantage of in situ analysis using ``libyt`` provides us another way to interact with simulation.